snap-adu-logo-color

 Vertical Building Construction: $200,000-400,000+

-The vertical building cost is for the ADU itself, including the slab-on-grade poured foundation, structure and standard finish materials.
-Check out our floor plans for examples of vertical build construction prices and our home features for a list of everything included in the build.
+The vertical building cost is for the accessory dwelling unit itself, including the slab-on-grade poured foundation, structure, standard finish materials, and warranty.
+View our floor plans for vertical build construction prices and our home features for a list of everything included in the build.

 Finish Material Upgrades: TBD

-(Optional) Standard finish materials are included in our vertical build prices on our plans page.
-Our basic finishes include electrical and plumbing fixtures, cabinets, quartz countertops and appliances from our standard packages.
-You can also choose to upgrade any of these selections from our full design catalog – tiled showers, islands, and premium appliances are example upgrades.
+(Optional) Standard finish materials are included in our vertical build prices.
+Wood cabinets, quartz countertops, appliances, flooring and fixtures are all included in our standard packages.
+You can also choose to upgrade any of these selections from our full design catalog, which includes tiled showers, islands, and premium appliances.

 Additional Sitework: TBD